 Students who are pursuing Applied Psychology and Human Development as their primary major within the Lynch School, regardless of class year, are required to complete coursework in one of the following:

-- a major or an interdisciplinary minor (e.g., African and African Diaspora Studies, Women's Studies) in Arts and Sciences; or
+- a major or an interdisciplinary minor (e.g., African and African Diaspora Studies, Women's Studies) in the Morrissey College of Arts and Sciences; or

 - a second major or interdisciplinary major in the Lynch School.

 The minimum number of credits acceptable for most minors is 18, which may include applicable Core courses.
 The concentration in Special Education (which does not satisfy the required minor for students in Applied Psychology and Human Development), however, requires only 12 credits.
 This is an excellent option as a second area of concentration for Applied Psychology and Human Development majors interested in special needs settings.
 The minor in Management and Leadership, offered in collaboration with the Carroll School of Management, is another excellent option for students planning to work in business or industry.
 The Lynch School also offers an interdisciplinary minor in Leadership in Higher Education and Community Settings.
 Students who have a second major automatically fulfill the minor requirement.
 Approved areas of study for both majors and minors are listed under the College of Arts and Sciences, with acceptable interdisciplinary majors listed above.

 Additional detailed information for Applied Psychology and Human Development majors is available on the Lynch School website, www.bc.edu/schools/lsoe/academics/undergrad/human_dev/APHD.html.
 There is a link at the bottom of this page for details about course requirements.
 There are also links from this page to a list of faculty who teach in the program, field practicum courses, supporting fields of study, and study abroad opportunities, as well as information about future career choices.
 It is strongly recommended that all students pursue a field practicum course which includes ten hours a week of volunteer work in community, business, or human service agencies or programs, and a weekly seminar.
 Links to existing sites are available on the web and can be discussed with the Coordinator of the Applied Psychology and Human Development Program or the Assistant Dean for Undergraduate Students.